nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/quick-overview.md

 ### Deployment

 Nuxeo Server comes bundled with a Tomcat server.
 It requires for production to set up several other components: Elasticsearch, Redis, a relational (SQL) database or NoSQL store (like MongoDB).
 Deployment options support HA, failover and can be on-premise, or in the cloud, on bare machines, virtual machines or Docker containers.
-For more details about the Nuxeo deployment system, please refer to [pages on Recommended High Availability Nuxeo Cluster Architecture]({{page page='recommended-high-availability-nuxeo-cluster-architecture'}}).
+For more details about the Nuxeo deployment system, please refer to the [Nuxeo Reference Architectures]({{page page='nuxeo-reference-architectures'}}).
 Nuxeo bundles can even be started on a JVM directly (i.e without an application sever).
 This is the deployment mode in all unit tests.

 <!--